 ...Gascony means relaxing, enjoying the good life and that wonderful feeling of well-being...

-Gascony today is completely rural.
-Farms are typically small, family affairs, many run organically with mixed production and nature-conservation is a habit.
+Farms in Gascony are typically small, family affairs, many run organically with mixed production and nature-conservation a natural habit.
 There are masses of wild flowers, fine old oak woods, hidden lakes, bees, butterflies, exotic birds, deer and wild boar.
-There is a flourishing village market somewhere nearby every day of the week, with delicious seasonal fruits and vegetables, superb garlic, wild honey and a vast range of locally produced meats, breads, and cheeses.
-Gascony produces a rich variety of authentic country wines and liqueurs.
-In addition to the good local every-day drinking wines of the Cotes de Gascogne, there are the superior AOC wines of Madiran, Buzet and Saint-Mont.
-As well as the delicate, pale, smooth Armagnacs, there is a delicious Armagnac-based aperitif 'Floc de Gascogne'.
+There is a flourishing street market somewhere nearby every day of the week, with delicious seasonal fruits and vegetables, superb garlic, wild honey and a vast range of locally produced meats, breads, and cheeses.
+Gascony produces a rich variety of authentic country wines and liqueurs, including world-famous Armagnac which has been produced in this area for over 600 years.

 Gascony's historic cities